Mother’s Day is Sunday, May 14, 2023.

 One popular option is the Mother’s Day brunch.
 Let someone else do the cooking for you and dine inside or out around the Seattle area.
 If you’re going to take Mom out, call ahead.
 Like right now!
 Check out our list of brunch spots around the Seattle area.

-Of course, what’s adorable (right?) is when the kids do the cooking.
-A couple years back, we talked to some kids with some ambitious plans for Mom.
+Of course, it can be pretty adorable when the kids do the cooking.
+A few years ago, we talked to some kids with some ambitious plans for Mom.
 Not everyone is at their level.
 I’m not above dropping a blatant hint like: “Here’s how to operate the coffeemaker,” or “Here’s how I place my order at the coffee drive-thru.”

-This story was originally published on April 26, 2022.
+This story was originally published on April 2022 and updated in April 2023.